cmdruid/regtest-workbench/README.md

 There are two main modes to choose from when launching a container: **safe mode** and **development mode**.

 By default, a node will launch in safe mode.
-This means the `/run` folder is copied at build time, and the container will run in the background once you exit the node terminal.
-The container is also configured to self-restart in the event of a crash.
+A copy of the `/run` folder is made at build time, and code changes to `/run` will not affect the node (unless you rebuild and re-launch).
+The node will continue to run in the background once you exit the node terminal.
+The node is also configured to self-restart in the event of a crash.

 When launching a node with the `--devmode` flag, a few things change.
-The `./run/entrypoint.sh` script will not start automatically, so you will have to call it yourself from the terminal.
-The `/run` folder will be mounted directly into the container, so you can modify the source code in real-time (these changes apply to *all* nodes, be careful!).
+The `./run/entrypoint.sh` script will not start automatically; you will have to call it yourself (use the `start-node` shortcut).
+The `/run` folder will be mounted directly into the container, so you can modify the source code in real-time.

+Any changes to the source code will apply to *all* nodes.
 Re-run the start script to apply changes.
-When you exit the terminal, the container is destroyed, however the internal `/data` store will persist.
+When you exit the terminal, the container will be instantly destroyed, however the internal `/data` store will persist.

 If you end up borking a node, use the `--wipe` flag at launch to erase the node's persistent storage.
 The start scripts are designed to be robust, and nodes are highly disposable.
 Feel free to crash, wipe, and re-launch nodes as often as you like!